 River Oaks Elementary School is one of six schools in the Galt Joint Union Elementary School District.
 River Oaks Elementary is located in the northeast section of Galt.
-In 2010-11, River Oaks Elementary School enrolled 657 kindergarten through sixth grade students.
-Student demographics are illustrated in the chart.
+In 2011-12, River Oaks Elementary School enrolled 667 kindergarten through sixth grade students.